 The 2015 Summer touring season saw David Crosby, Stephen Stills and Graham Nash each touring as solo acts.
 The official break-up seemed to come in early March, 2016 when Graham Nash told the Dutch magazine Lust for Life, "You asked me if there's more of CSN?
 My answer is no, and that's very sad because we're pretty good.
 But I don't like David Crosby right now.
 He's been awful to me these last two years, just fucking awful."
 He went on to say "I've been there and saved his fucking ass for forty-five years and he treated me like shit.
 You can't do that to me.
 You can do it for a day or so, until I think you're going to come 'round.
 But when it goes on longer and I keep getting nasty emails from him, I'm done.
 Fuck you."
 At the same time he made those comments, Nash released his first new solo album in fourteen years, "This Path Tonight", a collection of songs inspired in part by his pending divorce from his second wife, Susan and a new relationship with girlfriend Amy Grantham.
 In early September, 2016, Nash repeated his stance on a CSN reunion when asked about it by a reporter from the TV show TMZ.
 Nash was quoted as saying, "In my world there will never, ever be a Crosby, Stills, Nash & Young record and there will never be another Crosby, Stills & Nash record or show."

 As for David Crosby, the 75-year-old was keeping busy with two new albums, "Lighthouse", scheduled for release in the Fall of 2016, and "Home Free", slated for 2017.
 Neil Young, meanwhile, announced his latest album, "Peace Trail", would be issued in December, 2016.
+Graham Nash kept busy in 2018 with a twenty-two date tour of the UK and Europe.

 Be Sure To Read Gary James' Interviews With